peweetheman/CodeChallengeMindex/ReadMe.md

 ## Updates

 Create the tasks as described in the prompt at the bottom of this README.
-The API endpoints created are documented here.
+I created and updated API endpoint documentation here as well.

 ## API Endpoints Documentation